Get

 2. Start Searching

 Most indoor cats that get outside will be hiding nearby, so start by searching within a few hundred feet of your home.
 Check under cars, in and around bushes, in open crawl spaces and holes under buildings, in trees, and in storm drains.
-Anywhere that looks like a cat might hide there is worth checking out.
+Anywhere that looks like a cat might hide is worth checking out.
 If you have lots of clutter in your yard or garage that your cat could’ve accessed, check through these things thoroughly.

 3. Use Your Scent